-If you want to elevate regular baked pork chops, this baked stuffed pork chops recipe makes a deliciously upscale dinner with simple ingredients — perfect for weeknights and date nights alike!
-Similar to spinach stuffed chicken breast, cooking stuffed pork chops in the oven upgrades a plain protein with an easy, cheesy filling.
+If you want to elevate regular baked pork chops, this baked stuffed pork chops recipe makes a delicious upscale dinner with simple ingredients — perfect for weeknights and date nights alike!
+It comes from my friend, Lisa’s, new Simple Keto Meals For Beginners cookbook.
+Similar to spinach stuffed chicken breast, cooking stuffed pork chops in the oven transforms a plain protein with an easy, cheesy filling.

 - Mouthwatering mushroom Swiss cheese flavor

 - Simple ingredients found at any grocery store